ArduPilot/ardupilot_wiki/plane/source/docs/miniTalon-build.rst

 Power Train
 ===========

-Its important to keep the leads from the autopilot's ESC power terminals short (<4-5inchs)to the ESC.
+It's important to keep the leads from the autopilot's ESC power terminals short (<4-5inchs)to the ESC.
 If long leads are unavoidable, you will need to add low-ESR capacitors to the ESC input to prevent possible damage.
 Some ESCs already have these capacitors.

 Long leads from the ESC to the motor are acceptable.